Proxy Integration With Puppeteer

 • Your username and password, if you enabled authentication

 Once you went through all these prerequisites, you are ready to set up your proxies in Puppeteer.
+As for the proxies we recommend any of the datacenter, isp proxies or residential proxies depending on the job requirements.

 Step 2: Configure your Proxies